davebrunger/WS.Utilities.Injection/README.md

 # WS.Utilities.Injection
 Basic utilities for performing dependency injection tasks in .Net Core.
+It is available as a [NuGet package](https://www.nuget.org/packages/WS.Utilities.Injection).

 BasicInjectionContainer is, as the name says, a basic injection container.